 This is also particularly due to the lack of knowledge and education on LPR.
 As someone with LPR has no typical heartburn or chest pain like someone with GERD(Gastroesophageal reflux disease) would.
 This is also why LPR is sometimes referred to as silent reflux because it doesn’t give the other typical reflux symptoms.

 Finding your Root Cause & Acid Reflux (laryngeal sensory neuropathy natural treatment)

 If you work out that your LSN is triggered by reflux that would be your own personal root cause of the problem.
 Once you target and treat the direct problem in this example acid reflux it can also help with treating your LSN.
 The thing is that acid reflux can cause LSN.
 Then if you treat the acid reflux properly the LSN may completely heal yourself over a period of time.
 Though for some people it may take much longer if at all.
 This is because of the prior damage the acid has done to the nerve.
 If you need more information on LPR check out my complete guide here.

 So, let’s say you think you have these throat symptoms because of acid reflux and you treat the problem properly.
 But even after this treatment you still have the problem with your throat after 2 months’ time.
 In this case it would be more likely you have LSN because of the nerve damage.
 Luckily there is some medicine which should directly help treat the LSN, let me explain below.

-Laryngeal Sensory Neuropathy Treatment – Medicine
+Treatment of Laryngeal Sensory Neuropathy – Medicine

 If you believe you have treated or fixed your root cause for the LSN and the problem still persists then trying a direct treatment should be a good choice for you.
 One of the best medicines for this is called Gabapentin.